-GRADUATE SEMINAR

-This seminar provides students the opportunity to engage with a diverse range of research practices through interaction with professionals working in the field of art and culture.
+GRADUATE This seminar provides students with the opportunity to engage with a diverse range of SEMINAR research practices through interaction with professionals working in the field of art and culture.
+In addition to these engagements, students will also be expected to produce their own research proposals.

-INTERTEXTUAL CULTURAL ENGAGEMENTS
+CULTURAL ENGAGEMENTS

-This course is designed to explore the dynamic and multifaceted connections between cultures and texts, both literary and non literary, across different historical periods and geographical regions.
+INTERTEXTUAL This course is designed to explore the dynamic and multifaceted connections between cultures and texts, both literary and non-literary, across different historical periods and geographical regions.
 It delves into the idea of intertextuality while analysing how texts, art and media draw inspiration, references and meaning from each other in diverse cultural contexts.

-THESIS WRITING

-Students undertake independent research and writing on a topic of their choice with the supervision of the programme's faculty.
+THESIS WRITING Students undertake independent research and writing on a topic of their choice under the supervision of a member of faculty.